Multiplicity-free Skew Schur functions with full interval support: Full interval linear expansion of multiplicity--free skew Schur functions.

 0.3cm

 {\em Acknowledgments}: The first and third authors would like to express their gratitude to P. R. W. McNamara for the interesting discussions during the FPSAC 2009, Hagenberg, Austria, and in particular for recalling to the first author the algorithm in~\cite{az}.
-Additional questions by P. R. W. McNamara and S. van Willigenburg helped the authors to clarify the ribbon criterion proof in Section 4.2.
+The second author would like to thank CMUC, Centre for Mathematics, University of Coimbra, for offering him hospitality during the preparation of this paper.